ekkinox/yai/README.md

 - home directory
 - preferred editor

-And you can also give any supplementary preferences to fine tune your user experience (see [configuration](#configuration) section).
+You can also give any supplementary preferences to fine tune your experience (see [configuration](#configuration) section).
 ## Installation

 ```shell